byte-wright/timui/README.md

 Backends
 --------

-The manipulationg of the terminal and event handling is done via backends.
+The manipulating of the terminal and event handling is done via backends.

 Currently there is a github.com/gdamore/tcell backend.